Visiting the MHS Library

 - Wireless Internet connection is available.
 Staff is not able to provide technical assistance, however.
 Electrical outlets are also available.

 - No food or drinks are allowed in the reading room.
-A patron lounge is available at the top of the lobby stairs for lunch, as well as the Longfellow Garden which is open seasonally.
+The Longfellow Garden is open seasonally for patron use.

 - Our collections do not circulate and no materials may leave the Library.